 Embedded software development

-Embedded software is a system that is integrated into a device that is not a computer.
+Embedded software refers to a system that manufacturers integrate into non-computer devices.
 It is the brain of a gadget, without which it would be nothing more than a piece of worthless machinery.

-Embedded Systems Development is focused on the exact operating system that your machine or gadget uses.
+Embedded Systems Development focusses on the exact operating system that your machine or gadget uses.
 This sort of software development is concerned with the coding abilities required by embedded systems such as Arduino and Raspberry Pi.
-These programs are used to operate gadgets and machinery that are mostly connected via Internet of Things (IoT) capabilities.
+People use these programs to operate gadgets and machinery that often connect via Internet of Things (IoT) capabilities.

 Some other prominent examples of embedded system technologies are Arduino, Embedded C, Assembler, Python, and Java.